 This income goes back into supporting wildlife in the direct area, so you can be sure that your entry fee is being spent on helping and supporting wildlife.
 As independent charities, Wildlife Trusts face very different challenges in their local areas, so all operate on their own business models, depending on what works best to allow to them to carry out effective nature conservation.
 To find out about your nearest nature reserves, how to access them, what facilities are nearby and if there are any charges, please see here.

 The Wildlife Trusts have a ‘federal’ structure – what does this mean in practice?

-There are 37 individual Wildlife Trusts covering England, six in Wales and single Trusts covering Scotland, Northern Ireland and two Crown Dependencies – Alderney and the Isle of Man.
+There are 37 individual Wildlife Trusts covering England, five in Wales and single Trusts covering Scotland, Northern Ireland and two Crown Dependencies – Alderney and the Isle of Man.
 Wherever we work, we are accountable to people of that place.
 Each Wildlife Trust is an independent charity, with independent finances, governance and structure.

 Each Wildlife Trust is also a corporate member of the Royal Society of Wildlife Trusts (RSWT, registered charity number 207238), a charity founded in 1912 by banker and philanthropist Charles Rothschild.
 This central charity supports and leads the movement’s development and represents all The Wildlife Trusts whenever a strong united voice is required.
 This particularly includes work to influence public policy affecting the whole of England or the whole of the UK.
 As well as influencing decisions for the natural environment in Westminster and Whitehall, and managing relations with UK or English organisations, the central charity helps to ensure the movement is as effective and efficient as possible, sharing resources, skills and knowledge, and supporting fundraising and mass communications.
 The work of this central charity is reported on annually.